uthcode/learntosolveit/source/python.rst

 The patch which was attached appropriately fixed the issue.
 I modified and included for py3k.

-* urllib2 in python 3k was divided into urllib2.request and urllib2.error.
-I
+* urllib2 in python 3k was divided into urllib.request and urllib.error.
+I was
-was thinking if the urllib2.respones class is included; but no, response object is nothing but a addinfourl object.
+  thinking if the urllib.response class is included; but no, response object is nothing but a addinfourl object.

 Example of  Smart Redirect Handler
 ----------------------------------